monsieurbiz/SyliusAlertMessagePlugin/README.md

 You just have to go in the Alert Messages section in your admin panel and add new message(s)!

+## Examples

+You could use this plugin to:

+- Tell your customer how you are dealing with an epidemic outbreak.
+- Make a legal announcement.
+- Give all your logged-in customers a very attractive coupon code.

+Being able to add a well seen message on your shop can be useful.

 ## Testing

 See [TESTING.md](TESTING.md).